MadesX/tor-zkp-project/README.md

 # Notes

-This project is intended for academic and research purposes.
+This project was developed as part of an academic research project conducted under the auspices of the Ruppin Academic Center.

 The implementation demonstrates that Zero-Knowledge authentication can be integrated into anonymous communication systems while preserving anonymity properties.

+This repository is provided for academic and research purposes only.
+Any requests regarding the project, its use, publication, or further collaboration should be directed to the Ruppin Academic Center.